 With only a small percentage of technology implementations being deemed successful, we’re often left scratching our heads about where it all went wrong.

-Greg Taylor, Change Management specialist, and speaker at Enterprise Collaboration Innovation & Tech Fest, says it’s all about getting your users to embrace change.
+Greg Taylor, Change Management specialist, says it’s all about getting your users to embrace change.

 He shares with us his five Ps to help your users adopt change with confidence and give your collaboration technology implementation the best chance to succeed.